 One thing I love is clothes, but I hate shopping.
 I despise it.
 I can’t think of anything worse than traipsing round boiling hot shops with people getting in my way whilst I’m looking at a playsuit wondering if I can squeeze into a six because it’s in the sale.
 My solution?
 Get a personal shopper.

 Nothing stresses me out more than the thought of going shopping.
-There are too many racks of clothes with not enough time and far too many manic shoppers.
+There are too many racks of clothes, not enough time and far too many manic shoppers.
 I much prefer internet shopping from the comfort of my bed, snuggled up in my pyjamas with a cup of tea.
 The only problem being that you can’t try things on online and it’s a nightmare trying to send things back when it doesn’t fit right.
+I’m a serial hoarder and I’ve never sent anything back.
+I usually struggle to sell it on Depop for a fraction of the price months later.
 I’ve got about 30 parcels in the pantry that I’ve forgotten to send back and now it’s too late!

 I got in touch with Topshop about their personal shopping experience, explaining that I was looking for glittery party outfits and they were happy to help me find the perfect outfit (or eight).

 The day before my appointment, Topshop phoned me to ask what sizes I would need, what kind of look I was going for, and whether there was anything I was uncomfortable about in terms of my body.
 I thought that was really sweet and considerate as, whilst I’m pretty body confident, not everyone is.
 It means that if you didn’t want to get their legs out, or show a little chest, then Topshop would take that into account when handpicking your outfits.

 When I arrived I store, my personal shopper, Liv, sat me down to ask a few questions and take me through the outfits she’d picked out for me.
 There was so much glitter and sparkle, which is spot on for the season and she’d captured my image perfectly.